jamesuanhoro/ssrhom/README.md

 #> median              :    median of each case in both phases
 #> mean-diff           :    mean difference between phases by case
 #> median-diff         :    median difference between phases by case
-#> log-mean-ratio      :    log-ratio of means by case when data are never negative
+#> lrr                 :    log-ratio of means by case when data are never negative
-#> log-odds-ratio      :    log-ratio of odds by case when data fall between 0 and 1 inclusive
+#> lor                 :    log-ratio of odds by case when data fall between 0 and 1 inclusive
 #> nap                 :    non-overlap of all pairs by case
 #> tau                 :    A linear transformation of NAP
 #> pem                 :    Proportion of treatment cases exceeding control cases by case